Emilio Cueche: 1954-55 VPBL season: Santa Marta

+1955 Caribbean Series

 The 1955 Caribbean Series was held at Estadio Universitario in Caracas, the capital city of Venezuela, which boosted capacity to 22,690 seats.
 All of that set the stage for Game 4, a contest that stands as one of the most memorable games in Caribbean Series history.
 In this contest, Cueche scattered two hits in a complete game duel with Almendares ace Joe Hatten, who limited Magallanes to four hits.
 Cueche turned in a brilliant performance against the powerful Cuban team, throwing a no-hitter through six innings, even though he was the losing pitcher.

-It all started in the top of the seventh inning, when a controversial call against Venezuela prompted an angry protest from manager Lázaro Salazar, who was expelled from the game.
-That led to a near-riot in the grandstand and the angry crowd pelted the field with liquid containers, fruits and stones, causing a 45-minute delay.
-The long wait hurt Cueche, who walked Earl Rapp on four consecutive pitches in the bottom of the seventh.
-Then, on a 3-2 count, Rocky Nelson hit a single to right fielder George Wilson, who threw to third base in an unsuccessful attempt to put out Rapp, while Nelson advanced to second on the play.
-Therefore, Cueche walked intentionally Gus Triandos to load the bases, but allowed a sacrifice fly to Lee Walls that gave the Cuban team a 1–0 lead.
-Even so, he was able to induce a ground ball, comebacker to Al Lyons and started a 1-2-3 double play to end the threat.
-He later served a two-out triple to Héctor Rodríguez in the eighth inning, but escaped by striking out Al Federoff.

 On two days of rest, Cueche and Hatten pitched through fatigue and faced again in Game 10 of the Series.
 The Venezuelan clearly won the rematch in a decisive manner and secured a second place for his team.
 He came back from a three-run deficit in the fourth inning to defeat Almendares, 6–4, capping another duel between the two squads.
 Overall, he allowed four earned runs on nine hits and two walks, including a three-run homer to Triandos, and struck out eight batters to earn his second consecutive complete game effort.
 Additionally, he went 1-for-3 and started his second double play of the tournament (1-4-3).

 Afterward, Cueche was one of three pitchers selected for the Series All-Star team, joining Bill Greason and Sad Sam Jones of the Puerto Rico's Cangrejeros de Santurce.